The Internet is in Need of a New Governance Model to Fill Gap in Market Demand

 V. Grinius notes that shared resources are an inevitable part of the future development of the Internet, however, in order to ensure truly productive cooperation that would benefit the entire network, more market players need to take part in the conversation.
 “The only way the industry is going to thrive is by adopting a more mutualism-based approach concerning both resources and ideas.
 That’s why more ventures need to join the conversation and support solutions that can be implemented towards sustainable network governance.”

 Headquartered in London, Heficed provides full-range services for IP lease, monetization, and management services through their unique IP Address Market platform.
-With a mission to increase the transparency of the IP address market space, the Heficed team hopes to help businesses that experience a shortage of IPs scale and wishes to change the industry standard when it comes to IP address sustainability model.
+With a mission to increase the transparency of the IP address market space, the Heficed team hopes to help businesses that experience a shortage of IPs scale and wishes to change the industry standard when it comes to the IP address sustainability model.